R-Sweke/DeepQ-Decoding/README.md

 #### 4) Large Scale Iterative Training and Hyper-Parameter Optimization

 Now that we have seen how to train and test decoders at a fixed error rate, for a given set of hyper-parameters, we would like to turn our attention to how we might be able to obtain good decoders for a large range of error rates.
 In order to achieve this we have developed an iterative training procedure involving hyper-parameter searches at each level of the iteration.
-In this notebook we will first outline the procedure before proceeding to discuss in detail how one can implement this procedure on a high-performance computing cluster.
+In this section we will first outline the procedure before proceeding to discuss in detail how one can implement this procedure on a high-performance computing cluster.
 The scripts required for this implementation are contained in the cluster_scripts folder of the repo.

 ##### 4a) Outline of the Procedure